Exploring Orkney’s rugged landscapes and history, we were captivated by the Brough of Birsay walk.

 Before you, the landscape unfurls to reveal the remnants of civilizations that once thrived here.

-Circling the clifftops takes about an hour, offering sweeping views and a chance to ponder the lives of those who walked these lands centuries ago.
+Circling the clifftops takes about an hour.
+They offer sweeping views and a chance to ponder the lives of those who walked these lands centuries ago.

 Skiba Geo Bay: A Key Part of the Birsay Island Walk